top of page

 This post contains affiliate links that may earn a commission if you make a purchase through them.
 It's just a simple, free way to support the content, and doesn't impact our point of view or opinions.

-Starting with the basics, Starlink is a satellite internet system from SpaceX that uses the company's low-orbit satellite array to provide high speed internet.
-Customers choose a Starlink dish to receive signal, and a service monthly plan with the main options being for Residential or Roam.
+Starting with the basics, Starlink is a satellite internet system from SpaceX that uses the company's low earth orbit satellite array to provide high speed internet.
+Customers choose a Starlink dish to receive signal, and a monthly plan that provides them with internet service.

-• Anecdotally, the Roam plan works in countries where it's "not available" for around 2 months before service is cut off
+Anecdotally, we've heard the Roam plan works in countries where it's "not available" for around 2 months before service is cut off.
+We have passed through some of these places, such as Grenada, and our service wasn't interrupted.
+We've also used our Starlink offshore with ""Ocean Mode" toggled on, and it was flawless.

 Starlink map shows internet availability in the Caribbean.
 Dark and light blue indicate coverage status.
 Labels for countries and cities.